monupawan/storm/templates/storm/0/README.md

-#  Storm Clustter
+#  Storm Cluster

 ### Info:

- This template creates, scale in and scale out a multinodes zk (zookeeper) cluster Connected with Storm Cluster ( Nimbus, Storm, Supervisor) on top of Rancher.
+ This template creates, scale in and scale out a multinodes storm cluster  ( Nimbus, Storm, Supervisor) on top of Rancher.
 The configuration is generated with confd from Rancher metadata.

 ### Usage:

- Select zoo+storm from catalog.
+ Select storm from catalog.

- Enter the number of nodes, mem and refresh interval for the zk cluster and storm components.

  Note: When you scale the cluster, zero downtime is not guaranteed..yet..

  Click deploy.

- Zookeeper+Storm can now be accessed over the Rancher network.
+ Storm can now be accessed over the Rancher network.